aadzz1862/AWSFileProcessor/README.md

 ```

-2. Another s3 bucket called 'fileprocessorapp' is used to host the react-js applciation.
+2. Another s3 bucket called 'fileprocessorapp' is used to host the frontend code.
 This bucket is publically accessible.

    <img width="1318" alt="image" src="https://github.com/aadzz1862/AWSFileProcessor/assets/86231542/dbdc23fc-8a4a-40a1-a852-170680524b18">